claudiospizzi/OperationsManagerFever/README.md

 ## Requirenments

-The following minimum requirenments are necessary to use this module:
+The following minimum tested requirenments are necessary to use this module:

 - Windows PowerShell 3.0
 - Windows Server 2008 R2 / Windows 7
+- System Center Operations Manager 2012 R2
-- OperationsManager PowerShell Module (par of the SCOM Operations Console)
+- OperationsManager PowerShell Module (part of the SCOM Operations Console)

 ## Installation